-1 During the implementation of the action plan, most of the Chancellery of the Prime Minister's responsibilities have been transferred to the General Secretariat of the Government, including OGP-related commitments.
-2 Later renamed as the Ministry for Public Consultation and Social Dialogue (MCPDS).
+1 During the implementation of the action plan, most of the Chancellery of the Prime Minister's responsibilities 2 Later renamed as the Ministry for Public Consultation and Social Dialogue (MCPDS).

-Later renamed as the Ministry for Regional Development and European Funds.
-Codru Vrabie of Funky Citizens, interview by IRM researcher, November 2017.
-Global Open Data Index, https://index.okfn.org/place/ro/
+3 Later renamed as the Ministry for Regional Development and European Funds.

+4 Codru Vrabie of Funky Citizens, interview by IRM researcher, November 2017.

+5 Global Open Data Index, https://index.okfn.org/place/ro/